safespring/web/content/blogg/2022-03-network.md

 ## Summmary

 * Only use one interface per instance
 * Security groups **is** the firewall.
-Adapt your design to utilise this property of the platform, using automation tools like Terraform for instance (no pun intended)
+Adapt your design to utilize this property of the platform, using automation tools like Terraform for instance (no pun intended)
 * Open up only what you need with security groups.
 * Do not change the interface/network configuration in the instances away from using DHCP.
 * Use tunneling on top of our provided layer three network stack if you must have layer two connectivity between instances.
 * The safespring «networks» is just a mechanism to allocate IP-addresses from a CIDR.
 Each instance is routed separately (with /32 prefix) by the platfrom.
-The instance can only talk to the gateway over layer two.
+The instance can only talk to the gateway over layer two, so in practice all traffic must go through the platform provided gateway on layer three..